SecondGlanceFromAlice/Beer-hemian_Rhapsody/README.md

 # Beer-hemian_Rhapsody

 This package started as a student project "Beer-hemian Rhapsody: Ale-iance of density and sound" (pl: "Co w piwie piszczy?
-Fizykochemiczna analiza akustyczna piwa).
+Fizykochemiczna analiza akustyczna piwa").
 Our goal was to check if liquid in a glass affects the sound it makes (if you can't imagine it check out this [Youtube video](https://youtu.be/QdoTdG_VNV4?si=qiWBI7zX1te2O__g))

 Our functions include: